Azure/AppService/_posts/2022-11-09-multi-region-web-app.md

 At this point, you've provisioned all of the resources you need to run a highly available multi-region web app.
 All that's left is deploying the actual web app source code as well as understanding how to keep the app updated across the various regions over time as changes and updates are made.
 As mentioned in the [infrastructure deployment](#infrastructure-deployment) section, just like for your infrastructure, it's a good idea to use a CI/CD tool to manage your source code as well so any changes you make can automatically get deployed across all instances of your app.
 If you don't configure continuous deployment, you'll need to manually update each app in each region every time there is a code change.

-App Service supports [continuous deployment from GitHub, Bitbucket, and Azure Repos](https://learn.microsoft.com/azure/app-service/deploy-continuous-deployment).
+App Service supports [continuous deployment from GitHub and Azure Repos](https://learn.microsoft.com/azure/app-service/deploy-continuous-deployment).
 For this tutorial, we'll use GitHub and a repo that already [meets the requirements for continuous deployment with App Service](https://learn.microsoft.com/azure/app-service/deploy-continuous-deployment?tabs=github#prepare-your-repository).
 Feel free to use an app of your choosing, but be sure it meets the defined requirements.

 We're going to go over the following concepts in this next section including: